kaesy15/Mini-CRM/README.md

 # Mini-CRM

-This project comes from Laravel Daily blog post, [How to Test Junior Laravel Developer Skills: Sample Project](http://laraveldaily.com/test-junior-laravel-developer-sample-project), a challenge (sample project) for junior laravel developer.

-This project built with Laravel 5.5.

-## User Requirements
+Task

+Basically, a project to manage companies and their employees.
+Mini-CRM.

 * [x] Basic Laravel Auth: ability to log in as administrator
 * [x] Use database seeds to create first user with email admin@admin.com and password “password”
-* [x] CRUD functionality (Create / Read / Update / Delete) for two menu items: Companies and Employees.
+* [x] CRUD functionality (Create / Read / Update / Delete) for two tables: Companies and Employees.
 * [x] Companies DB table consists of these fields: Name (required), email, logo (minimum 100×100), website
 * [x] Employees DB table consists of these fields: First name (required), last name (required), Company (foreign key to Companies), email, phone
 * [x] Use database migrations to create those schemas above